philiproeleveld/tafelvoetbal/README.md

 ### Sample Footage

 Some sample footage is included in this repository.
 It can be found in the `data` folder.
 The video file `game.mp4` is an excerpt of a game.
 The footage contains some gameplay and ends shortly after a single goal is made.
 Since the footage is quite long, `game_short.mp4` is included as well.
 This video contains only the last twenty seconds of `game.mp4` in which the goal is made.
 However, `game_short.mp4` has horizontally flipped the footage of `game.mp4`, so be sure to use the `--flip` flag to flip it back if desired.

+#### server.py
+This script launches the Flask web-application.
+To launch the application, run `python server.py` in a terminal.

+Within the app, there are three web pages:
+- `index.html`
+   Which is the landing page that enables players to start a game.

+- `register.html`
+   Which enables new players to register.
+Submitting the form on this page results in adding the player to the Players table and redirection to index.html.

+- `game.html`
+   Which shows a scoreboard and the total time of the game to the players.

+When a game is started, a new `game_data` object instance is initialized.
+The object is updated by using the `track()` function as described above for as long as the game runs.
+After the game is finished, data in the `game_data` object is written to the MySQL database, after which the object is deleted and the app is redirected to index.html, which allows for starting of a new game.